We know who matters most—so we’ve compiled a list of topics for you and those very important people in your life.

 Gene Beresin, M.D.

-Jamie Menhall is a 15-year-old student at Boston University Academy.
-This past summer, Jamie had the unique opportunity to work as a volunteer at the Stepping Stones Center in Dubai, a program that specializes in the care of children with autism spectrum disorder (ASD).
+In 2016, Jamie Menhall, a 10th grader at BU Academy High School, had the unique opportunity to work over the summer as a volunteer at the Stepping Stones Center in Dubai.
+This program specializes in the care of children with autism spectrum disorder (ASD).
 His work included 40 hours of theoretical and clinical training in the concepts of applied behavioral analysis (ABA), as well as 24 hours of direct apprenticeship with trained therapists.
 He worked with a wide range of specialists, including ABA technicians, speech and language pathologists, and occupational therapists.
 Most of all, he had the opportunity to develop relationships with the children he cared for, and to gain a personal appreciation for their strengths, weaknesses, and challenges.

 As you can see from his moving blog, Jamie came to this program with his own learning and attentional problems.
 A gifted and talented student, he learned to appreciate that these children were not entirely different from himself—something we all may fail to appreciate about youngsters who are emotionally or behaviorally challenged.